Your financial assessment

 Before your financial assessment, make sure you get all the benefits you're entitled to.
 This is important because your contribution to your home fees will be based on all income, including benefits.

-When you pay towards your home fees, you must have £24.90 remaining a week to spend as you want.
+When you pay towards your home fees, you must have £25.27 remaining a week to spend as you want.
+This is known as the Personal Expenses Allowance (PEA).
 If you get the mobility component of Disability Living Allowance, you will keep getting it.

 You'll also get up to £5.75 a week savings credit if you are over 65.